-- If recalled before overseas training could be completed:

-The trainee shall be required to continue the training locally, for a period equivalent to twice the period of prescribed overseas training in the capacity of a Senior Registrar under two different trainers for thesaid period. - If overseas training has been completed, but found to be unsatisfactory:

-The trainee shall be required to undergo the prescribed period of overseastraining locally in the capacity of a Senior Registrar under a trainer for the said period.
+- If recalled before overseas training could be completed: The trainee shall be required to continue the training locally, for a period equivalent to twice the period of prescribed overseas training in the capacity of a Senior Registrar under two different trainers for the said period. - If overseas training has been completed, but found to be unsatisfactory: The trainee shall be required to undergo the prescribed period of overseas training locally in the capacity of a Senior Registrar under a trainer for the said period.

-In either instance.
+In either instance,

-- The option of finding a new training post overseas would be given to the trainee. - This overseas training post should be approved by the Board of Study. - The cost involved in such overseas training shall be borne by the trainee. - The period of training that was previously completed but was found to be unsatisfactory would be disregarded. - (c) Termination of trainee status and/or withholding Board Certification.
-Actionshall betaken to terminate trainee status and/or withhold Board Certification of thetrainee on account of: - Major inadequacies/offences listed in 22.1.2 above. - Serious major physical or mental disability which in the opinion of the specifically constituted Medical Board would prevent the trainee from continuing the training programme. - Non-completion of training and examinations within the stipulated period as indicated in the Prospectus/Regulations/Guidelines. - Serious examination offences and misconduct as listed in the University of Colombo Regulations and By-Laws.
+- The option of finding a new training post overseas would be given to the trainee. - This overseas training post should be approved by the Board of Study.

+- The cost involved in such overseas training shall be borne by the trainee. - The period of training that was previously completed but was found to be unsatisfactory would be disregarded. - (c) Termination of trainee status and/or withholding Board Certification.
+Action shall be taken to terminate trainee status and/or withhold Board Certification of the trainee on account of: - Major inadequacies/offences listed in 22.1.2 above. - Serious major physical or mental disability which in the opinion of the Board of Study would prevent the trainee from continuing the training programme. - Non-completion of training and examinations within the stipulated period as indicated in the Prospectus/Regulations/Guidelines. - Serious examination offences and misconduct as listed in the University of Colombo Regulations and By-Laws.